 6.3.2 Functional Description

 To access SNPN services via a Trusted non-3GPP access network, the UE follows the same procedures used for accessing a PLMN via a Trusted non-3GPP access network defined in clause 6.3.12.2 of TS 23.501 [3] with the following clarifications and additions:

+NOTE 1: The selection procedure below assumes no support of Rel-17 eNPN feature "access SNPN using credentials owned by Credentials Holder".

+- The selection procedure is applicable for UE with SNPN subscription in use.

+- If the UE has multiple SNPN subscriptions, it is assumed that the specific SNPN subscription to be used for connecting trusted non-3GPP access network is determined by implementation specific means prior to the trusted non-3GPP access network selection.

 - The UE initiates the access network selection procedure specified in clause 6.3.12.2 of TS 23.501 [3] and constructs a list of available SNPNs.
 This list contains the SNPN advertised by all discovered non-3GPP access networks.
 A non-3GPP access network may advertise (e.g. with ANQP), not only the PLMNs with which 5G connectivity is supported (as specified in clause 6.3.12.2 of TS 23.501 [3]), but also the SNPNs with which 5G connectivity is supported.

+- Only "5G connectivity" is the supported type of trusted connectivity by SNPN.

-- The UE selects an SNPN that is included in the list of available SNPNs.
+- The UE selects the SNPN of which the subscription is in use ,if this SNPN is included in the list of available SNPNs.

-NOTE: If the same SNPN identifier is included in the lists advertised by multiple non-3GPP access networks and the UE has determined to connect to this SNPN, the UE selects the underlying non-3GPP access network through which to establish the connection based on UE implementation.
+NOTE 2: If the same SNPN identifier is included in the lists advertised by multiple non-3GPP access networks and the UE has determined to connect to this SNPN, the UE selects the underlying non-3GPP access network through which to establish the connection based on UE implementation.

-Editor's note: How the UE selects an SNPN that is included in the list of available SNPNs is FFS.

-- The UE selects a non-3GPP access network that supports 5G connectivity to the selected SNPN and initiates the registration procedure via trusted non-3GPP access specified in clause 4.12a.2.2 of TS 23.502 [4] in order to register with the selected SNPN via the selected non-3GPP access network.
+- The UE selects a non-3GPP access network that supports 5G connectivity to the selected SNPN and initiates the registration procedure via trusted non-3GPP access specified in clause 4.12a.2.2 of TS 23.502 [4] in order to register with the selected SNPN (using the credential of the selected SNPN) via the selected non-3GPP access network.
 During the EAP authentication procedure the NAI provided by the UE indicates that 5G connectivity to a specific SNPN is required, e.g. NAI = "<username>@nai.5gc.nid<NID>.mnc<MNC>.mcc<MCC>.3gppnetwork.org".

 Editor's note: It is FFS whether this solution supports SNPNs with self-assigned NID.